andyatkinson/andyatkinson.github.io/_posts/2024-07-23-postgresql-extension-pg_wait_sampling.md

 Balancing concurrency with consistency is an inherent part of the [MVCC](https://www.postgresql.org/docs/current/mvcc.html) system that PostgreSQL uses.
 One of the operational problems that can occur with this system, is that queries get blocked waiting to acquire a lock, and that wait time can be excessive, causing errors.

-In order to understand what's happening with near real-time visibility, PostgreSQL provides system views like `pg_waits` and `pg_stat_activity` that can be queried to see what is currently executing.
+In order to understand what's happening with near real-time visibility, PostgreSQL provides system views like `pg_locks` and `pg_stat_activity` that can be queried to see what is currently executing.
 Is that level of visibility enough?
 If not, what other opportunities are there?

 ## Knowledge and Observability
 When a query is blocked and waiting to acquire a lock, we usually want to get more information when debugging.